Serenacula/splitby/readme.md

 _--simple-ranges_ | _--no-simple-ranges_

 By default, if you specify a range then it will treat that as a _single selection_, outputting the entire range with delimiters.
 This flag will change that behaviour, so that ranges are treated as a list of individual selections.

+When used with the --join flag, it will be used between each selection.

 ```sh
 echo "this is a test" | splitby -d " " 1 2-4